Six operations on dg enhancements of derived categories of sheaves: Introduction

 We encourage the reader to look at section~\ref{sec:description-the-main} where we give a very precise description of our results.
 In section~\ref{sec:users-guide-dg} we give a user's guide to the dg $\kk$-enhanced six functor formalism.
-We also describe the $\kk$-linear 2-multicategory $\FML_\kk$ of formulas there (see section~\ref{sec:2-mult-form}) and use it to explain the precise meaning of Theorem~\ref{t:main} (see section~\ref{sec:mean-theorem-main}).
+We also describe the $\kk$-linear 2-multicategory $\FML_\kk$ of formulas there (see section~\ref{sec:2-mult-form}).
+It is our main formal tool to describe all relations between functors between derived categories of sheaves that we can lift to dg $\kk$-enhancements.
+We use it to explain the precise meaning of Theorem~\ref{t:main} (see Theorem~\ref{t:intro:interprete-compare-FML-ENH} and section~\ref{sec:mean-theorem-main}).
+In section \ref{sec:lifting-actions-dg} we explain how to lift certain isomorphisms from the triangulated level to the dg level.
 We then comment on the ingredients from enriched model category theory in section~\ref{sec:model-categories-dg}.
+Let us also mention Lemma~\ref{l:no-additive-injective-repl-for-Ab}, which explains why we need to work over a field.

+Our article contains three appendices.
+The first two appendices contain foundational statements of independent interest.
+In appendix~\ref{sec:spalt-results-ring} we extend some results of Spaltenstein \cite{spaltenstein} from ringed spaces to ringed topoi.
+In appendix~\ref{sec:change-universe} we explain that passing to a higher Grothendieck universe yields fully faithful embeddings on derived categories of sheaves; more precisely, we show that the change of Grothendieck universe functor preserves h-injective complexes of sheaves.
+Surprisingly, these results seem not to be available elsewhere in the literature.